ferdium/ferdium-server/README.md

 <summary>Creating and using custom recipes</summary>
 Ferdium-server allows to extends the Franz/Ferdi recipe catalogue with custom Ferdium recipes.

-For documentation on how to create a recipe, please visit [the official guide by Franz](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).
+For documentation on how to create a recipe, please visit [the official guide](https://github.com/ferdium/ferdium-recipes/blob/master/docs/integration.md).

-To add your recipe to Ferdium-server, open `http://[YOUR FERDI-SERVER]/new` in your browser.
+To add your recipe to Ferdium-server, open `http://[YOUR FERDIUM-SERVER]/new` in your browser.
 You can now define the following settings:

 - `Author`: Author who created the recipe
 - `Name`: Name for your new service.
 Can contain spaces and unicode characters
 - `Service ID`: Unique ID for this recipe.
 Does not contain spaces or special characters (e.g. `google-drive`)
 - `Link to SVG image`: Direct link to a 1024x1024 SVG image that is used as a logo inside the store.
 Please use jsDelivr when using a file uploaded to GitHub as raw.githubusercontent files won't load
-- `Recipe files`: Recipe files that you created using the [Franz recipe creation guide](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).
-Please do *not* package your files beforehand - upload the raw files (you can drag and drop multiple files).
-Ferdi-server will automatically package and store the recipe in the right format.
+- `Recipe files`: Recipe files that you created using the [recipe creation guide](https://github.com/ferdium/ferdium-recipes/blob/master/docs/integration.md).
+Please do _not_ package your files beforehand - upload the raw files (you can drag and drop multiple files).
+Ferdium-server will automatically package and store the recipe in the right format.
 Please also do not drag and drop or select the whole folder, select the individual files.

 </details>
 <details>
 <summary>Listing custom recipes</summary>